MATTER and SHAPE 2026

 Zhú Series Lighting: The Penetration of Light, the Expression of Bamboo

-At MATTER and SHAPE in 2026, Jianzhe will debut the Zhú series of table and floor lamps, created in collaboration with bamboo weaving master Hu Zhengren.
-The lampshades feature a fully cylindrical bamboo weaving structure, personally guided and woven by Master Hu.
+At MATTER and SHAPE 2026, Jianze debuted the Zhú series of table and floor lamps, created in collaboration with bamboo weaving master Hu Zhengren.
+The lampshades feature a fully cylindrical woven bamboo structure, personally guided and woven by Master Hu.
 The weaving texture is simple yet rhythmic, presenting a warm, layered effect when light passes through.
-The most ingenious aspect lies in embracing natural personality: the lamp poles retain the natural appearance of the bamboo.
-Each bamboo stalk has its unique texture, grain, and character, making each lamp a one-of-a-kind piece of art.
+The most distinctive feature is how the design embraces natural individuality: the lamp poles retain the natural appearance of bamboo.
+Each bamboo stalk has its own unique texture, grain, and character, making every lamp a one-of-a-kind piece.

 The designs are led by Ville Kokkonen, with an overall restrained simplicity.
-The sleek cylindrical shape forms a precise dialogue with the bamboo weaving texture, reactivating the vitality of traditional craftsmanship in a modern context.
+The sleek cylindrical form creates a precise dialogue with the bamboo weaving texture, reactivating the vitality of traditional craftsmanship in a contemporary context.

 Hu Zhengren, a representative inheritor of China's intangible cultural heritage in bamboo weaving, has been engaged in bamboo weaving craft for more than 50 years since he started learning it at the age of 13.
 He dares to innovate in the craft of bamboo weaving, and with the help of self-made machines, he has developed techniques such as fine bamboo filament inlay and rotary-cut bamboo slices.